Victoria Falls: Size

-While it is neither the highest nor the widest waterfall in the world, the Victoria Falls are classified the largest, based on its combined width of 1708 m and height of 108 m, resulting in the world's largest sheet of falling water.
-The Victoria Falls are roughly twice the height of North America's Niagara Falls and well over twice its width.
+Victoria Falls is classified as the largest based on its combined width of 1708 m and height of 108 m, resulting in the world's largest sheet of falling water.

-For a considerable distance upstream from the falls, the Zambezi flows over a level sheet of basalt, in a shallow valley, bounded by low and distant sandstone hills.
-The river's course is dotted with numerous tree-covered islands, which increase in number where the river approaches the falls.
-There are no mountains, escarpments, or deep valleys; only a flat plateau extending hundreds of kilometres in all directions.
+For a considerable distance upstream from the falls, the Zambezi flows over a level sheet of basalt in a shallow valley, bounded by low and distant sandstone hills.
+The river's course is dotted with numerous tree-covered islands, which increase in number when the river approaches the falls.
+There is a flat plateau extending in all directions.

-The falls are formed where the full width of the river plummets in a single vertical drop into a transverse chasm 1708 m wide, carved by its waters along a fracture zone in the basalt plateau.
+The falls are formed where the full width of the river plummets in a single vertical drop into a transverse chasm 1708 m wide, carved along a fracture zone in the basalt plateau.
 The depth of the chasm, called the First Gorge, varies from 80 m at its western end to 108 m in the centre.
-The only outlet to the First Gorge is a 110 m gap about two-thirds of the way across the width of the falls from the western end.
+The only outlet from the First Gorge is a 110 m gap about two-thirds of the way across the width of the falls from the western end.
 The whole volume of the river pours into the Victoria Falls gorges from this narrow cleft.

-There are two islands on the crest of the falls that are large enough to divide the curtain of water even at full flood: Boaruka Island (or Cataract Island) near the western bank, and Livingstone Island near the middle — the point from which Livingstone first viewed the falls.
+Two islands are situated on the crest of the falls: Boaruka Island (or Cataract Island) near the western bank, and Livingstone Island near the middle.
 At less than full flood, additional islets divide the curtain of water into separate parallel streams.
 The main streams are named, in order from Zimbabwe (west) to Zambia (east): the Devil's Cataract (called Leaping Water by some), the Main Falls, the Rainbow Falls (the highest) and the Eastern Cataract.